SuperDARN/rst/README.md

   - <font color="grey">Windows </font> yet to be implemented

 ## Citing SuperDARN Data
-The Super Dual Auroral Radar Network (SuperDARN) is a made up of nominally 36 radars and 20 institutions, to cite general SuperDARN you can use:
+The Super Dual Auroral Radar Network (SuperDARN) consists of more than 30 radars operated by institutions in 10 different countries.
+The following review papers are recommended for general information about the network's scientific achievements, and for citing SuperDARN in publications:

 Greenwald, R.A., Baker, K.B., Dudeney, J.R. et al. Space Sci Rev (1995) 71: 761. doi:10.1007/BF00751350

-For the general achievements of the SuperDARN Network, you can read these papers:

 Chisham, G., Lester, M., Milan, S.E. et al. A decade of the Super Dual Auroral Radar Network (SuperDARN): scientific achievements, new techniques and future directions.
 Surv Geophys 28, 33–109 (2007) doi:10.1007/s10712-007-9017-8